Shehan29/Robotics-Code/README.md

 Code in this repository belongs to Team 5036: Robo Devils.

-It was wrriten in collaboration with other programmers in the team.
+It was writen in collaboration with other programmers in the team.